 Symptoms and Finding Relief

 Most adults mistakenly believe that they should no longer be at risk for cavities.
-A relatively new problem that we are seeing many times daily in our dental practice for our patients is dry mouth.
-It can be caused by many medical conditions but where we are seeing by far the biggest issue is with medications that people are taking.
+A relatively new problem that we are seeing in our dental practice patients is dry mouth.
+It can be caused by many medical conditions, but we see the biggest issue with medications people are taking.

-There are over 400 of some of the most commonly prescribed medications that will cause significant issues with dry mouth.
+Over 400 of some of the most commonly prescribed medications will cause significant issues with dry mouth.

 If you have dry mouth we recommend you try the following steps.

-- That you inform us of any changes in your medical history and keep us up to date on medicines you are taking
+- Inform us of any changes in your medical history and keep us up to date on medicines you are taking

 - An in office fluoride treatment at all teeth cleaning appointments